opencypher/morpheus/README.md

 [![Maven Central](https://img.shields.io/badge/Maven_Central-0.4.2-blue.svg?label=Maven%20Central)](https://search.maven.org/#artifactdetails%7Corg.opencypher%7Cmorpheus-spark-cypher%7C0.4.2%7Cjar)
 # Morpheus: Cypher for Apache Spark

+---
+**NOTE**

+This project is no longer actively maintained.
+If you want to know more, please reach out by creating an issue.

+---

 Morpheus extends [Apache Spark™](https://spark.apache.org) with [Cypher](https://neo4j.com/docs/developer-manual/current/cypher/), the industry's most widely used [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) query language defined and maintained by the [openCypher](http://www.opencypher.org) project.
 It allows for the **integration** of many **data sources** and supports **multiple graph** querying.
 It enables you to use your Spark cluster to run **analytical graph queries**.